-1. The student is limited to a maximum of 6 credits hours of internship.
+- The student is limited to a maximum of 6 credits hours of internship.
 A maximum of 3 credit hours (taken in increments of 1, 2 or 3 credits) may be applied to the major electives.
-An additional 3 credit hours of internship may be counted towards a second major, minor, or as free electives.

-2. For the duration of the semester-16 weeks, students should work at least 2.5 hours per week (for 1 credit); 7.5 hours per week (for 3 credits); 10 hours per week (for 4 credits); and 15 hours per week (for 6 credits).
+An additional 3 credit hours of internship may be counted towards a second major, minor, or as free electives. - For the durations of the semester-16 weeks, students should work at least 2.5 hours per week (for 1 credit); 7.5 hours per week (for 3 credits); 10 hours per week (for 4 credits); and 15 hours per week (for 6 credits).
 A minimum of 120 hours is required for 3 credits, 80 hours for 2 credits, and 40 hours for 1 credit.

-3. The Department of Computing sets the standards for the internship and reserves the right to decide on the suitability of the work experience.

-4. The Department of Computing may assist students to find suitable employment.

-5. Students are encouraged to find their own placements.
-However, the Department of Computing must be advised before a student approaches a prospective organization.

-6. The 470 course instructor will visit the place of work where the student will be working to determine if the environment is suitable and that the nature of the work and place of work are in synergy.

-7. Contact will be established between the 470 instructors and on-site supervisor to ensure that if any problems arise during the internship, there is a clear understanding of the roles each party will play to ensure that the student has a quality learning experience.

-8. A placement is not secured until it has been approved by the 470 course instructor and department chair, and the student has signed and returned the Student Internship Agreement.

-9. Students are required to meet with the 470 course instructor at least once a week to report on progress and activity.

-Any student who is dismissed from his/her internship must notify the department chair and withdraw before the withdrawal deadline.
+For the Summer semester, a minimum of 25 hours per week is required (6 weeks). - The College sets the standards for the internship and reserves the right to decide on the suitability of the work experience. - The College may assist students to find suitable employment. - Students are encouraged to find their own placements.
+However, the college must be advised before a student approaches a prospective organization. - The 470-course instructor will visit the place of work where the student will be working to determine if the environment is suitable and that the nature of the work and place of work are in synergy. - Contact will be established between the 470 instructors and on-site supervisor to ensure that if any problems arise during the internship, there is a clear understanding of the roles each party will play to ensure that the student has a quality learning experience. - A placement is not secured until it has been approved by the 470-course instructor and the College, and the student has signed and returned the Student Internship Agreement. - Students are required to meet with the 470-course instructor at least once a week to report on progress and activity. - Any student who is dismissed from his/her internship must notify the college immediately.
 Failure to do so within a reasonable amount of time will result in a failing grade.